spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Using a Pomodoro timer can help you pay attention to a task.

 .. image:: images/workshop-3/pd_pomodoro_timer.png
-   :alt: Description of the pomodoro technique.
+   :alt: Description of the pomodoro technique

 The typical process of the Pomodoro technique consists of the following six steps:

 1. Choose a task to be done.
 2. Set the Pomodoro timer (default is 25 minutes).
 3. Work only on that task until the timer ends.
-4. Put a check mark on a piece of paper when the timer rings, this is called "a pomodoro".
+4. Put a check mark on a piece of paper when the timer rings; this is called "a pomodoro".
-5. If you have less than 3 check marks, take a short break (by default, 5 minutes), and go back to step 2.
+5. If you have fewer than 3 check marks, take a short break (by default, 5 minutes), and go back to step 2.
 6. When you have completed four Pomodoro cycles, you deserve a longer break (our default is 15 minutes).
-   The check marks are reset to zero, return to step 1.
+   The check marks are reset to zero; return to step 1.

 .. _Pomodoro Technique: https://www.pomodorotechnique.com/